Join fundraisers from across the globe to discover how behavioural science is transforming the world of fundraising

-You’ll hear from global collection of 21 high-achieving contributors from Africa, South America, Asia, Europe and North America.
+In an engaging and informative day you’ll enjoy insights from a global collection of 24 expert contributors from Africa, South America, Asia, Europe and North America.
 Make sure you don’t miss it.
-Bookmark this page, save the date, and sign up to secure your place.
+Secure your place now.

 A Global Seminar and Masterclass all in one engaging and focused day

 This year’s Change for Better seminar will focus on one of the key issues for third sector organisations- fundraising, the fuel that drives your pro-social work.
 It’s structured in two parts:

 - The seminar will introduce you to 17 brilliant case studies contributed by 21 expert global contributors to the new book, also called Change for Better.
 Find out here about the ideas from behavioral science turned into insight.

 - The masterclass is an exclusive event for a maximum of 50 people.
 You’ll be introduced to a robust framework to actually plan and execute a behavioural science based fundraising approach, guided by four leading global experts: Bernard Ross, Maddie Croucher, Meredith Niles and Omar Mahmoud.

 Seminar : How Behavioural Science is changing the World of Fundraising

 In this fast-paced seminar, Omar Mahmoud (UNICEF International) and Bernard Ross (=mc consulting) will showcase studies and experiments from the new book Change for Better.
 This breakthrough book, two years in development, is filled with ideas and inspiration from around the globe on how behavioral science is transforming fundraising.
 You’ll hear interviews and analysis from global experts as they share real-life results:

 - improving bequests in Australia though priming research

 - using artificial intelligence to fundraise for tackling racism in Brazil